nextcloud/documentation/user_manual/files/access_webdav.rst

 .. image:: ../images/webdav_gnome3_nautilus.png
    :alt: screenshot of configuring Nautilus file manager to use WebDAV

-Accessing Files with KDE and Dolphin File Manager
+Accessing files with KDE and Dolphin file manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To access your Nextcloud files using the Dolphin file manager in KDE, use